 .
 Manuals are a benefit to the participants, the observing program, and the Astronomical League.

-7. Work with the AL National Observing Program Coordinators as needed and desired.
+7. Work with the AL National Observing Program Directors as needed.

-8. Create the content for your program's page on the AL website.
+8. Create the content for your Observing Program's page on the AL website.

-9. Submit your proposal to the AL Officers and the AL National Observing Program Coordinators at least a month before the annual convention.
+9. Submit your proposal to the AL National Observing Program Directors at least a month before the annual convention.
 This submission should include:

 · Your list of objects